google/filament/web/docs/tutorial_suzanne.md

 }
 ```

-Our app will use 10 downloaded assets, but it only requires 4 of them to be present for `App`
+Our app will only require a subset of assets to be present for `App` construction.
+We'll download
-construction.
-We'll download the other 6 assets after construction.
-By using a progressive loading
+the other assets after construction.
+By using a progressive loading strategy, we can reduce the
-strategy, we can reduce the perceived load time.
+perceived load time.

 Next we need to supply the URLs for various assets.
 This is actually a bit tricky, because different
 clients have different capabilities for compressed textures.